Vasco Joaquim Rocha Vieira: Background

+Vieira died on 22 January 2025, at the age of 85.

 Degrees

-He is a Portuguese Administrator and a General Officer of Military Engineering of the Portuguese Army with the Course of the Army School and Licentiate in civil engineering by the Instituto Superior Técnico (Superior Technical Institute) of the University of Lisbon, and has the General and Complementary Course of the General Staff of the Army, the Superior Course of Command and Direction of the Portuguese Armed Forces and the Course of National Defense.
+Vieira was a Portuguese Administrator and a General Officer of Military Engineering of the Portuguese Army with the Course of the Army School and Licentiate in civil engineering by the Instituto Superior Técnico (Superior Technical Institute) of the University of Lisbon, and has the General and Complementary Course of the General Staff of the Army, the Superior Course of Command and Direction of the Portuguese Armed Forces and the Course of National Defense.

 Career

 Among many other things Vieira was a civil servant in Macau prior to his governorship, being the Chief of General Staff of the Independent Territorial Command of Macau from 1973 to 1974 and Deputy Secretary for Public Works and Communications of the Government of Macau from 1974 to 1975.
 He then became Director of the Arm of Engineering of the Army from 1975 to 1976, Chief of General Staff of the Army and by inherency a Member of the Conselho da Revolução (Revolutionary Council) from 1976 to 1978 being the Captain of April who lasted more in Portuguese politics, with an extensive curriculum of public service.
 He was also made Honorary Director of the Arm of Engineering of the Portuguese Army.

-After that he was the National Military Representative at the Supreme Headquarters Allied Powers Europe of the North Atlantic Treaty Organization in Belgium from 1978 to 1981, and then a professor and subdirector at the Instituto de Altos Estudos Militares (Institute of Military High Studies) from between 1981 and 1983 to 1984 and from 1984 to 1986 respectively.
-He served as the Minister of the Republic to the Autonomous Region of the Azores from 1986 to 1991.
+After that he was the National Military Representative at the Supreme Headquarters Allied Powers Europe of the North Atlantic Treaty Organization in Belgium from 1978 to 1981, and then a professor and subdirector at the Instituto de Altos Estudos Militares (Institute of Military High Studies) between 1983 and 1984 and from 1984 to 1986 respectively.
+He served as the Minister of the Republic to the Autonomous Region of the Azores from 1986 to 1992.

-Finally, he served as the 138th Governor of Macau from 23 April 1992 to 20 December 1999 and being the last Portuguese Governor of Macau prior to the 1999 handover of the colony back to China.
-It became famous at the act of transition and the removal of the Portuguese flag when he put it, folded, next to his heart.
-Some had even bet then that it will not be this his last post.
+Finally, he served as the 138th Governor of Macau from 24 April 1992 to 19 December 1999 and was the last Portuguese Governor of Macau prior to the 1999 handover of the colony back to China.

-Since the handover, Vieira is a senior member of the Portuguese Golf Association (Associação Portuguesa de Séniores de Golfe).
-Before the handover he also founded and is an active element at the Jorge Álvares Foundation (Fundação Jorge Álvares), named after the first Portuguese who is said to have arrived to China, Hong Kong and Macau.
+Following the handover, Vieira was a senior member of the Portuguese Golf Association (Associação Portuguesa de Golfe).
+Before the handover he also founded and was an active element at the Jorge Álvares Foundation, named after the first Portuguese said to have arrived in China.
 Another former Governor of Macau, General António Lopes dos Santos, served as president of the Jorge Álvares Foundation from 2000 until his death in 2009.

 Decorations

-He was granted with numerous decorations, both national and foreign, among those:
+Vieira was granted numerous decorations, both national and foreign, among those: